 - Believe your heirs will be in a higher tax bracket when they inherit these funds than the tax bracket you’re in now.

-As college costs continue to climb, families are relying more and more on financial help from parents and grandparents.
-If you don’t need RMDs for your retirement expenses, you may effectively reduce the size of your estate by using them to fund a tax-advantaged college savings account.
+As college costs climb, students rely more on financial help from grandparents and parents.
+If you don't need RMDs for your retirement expenses, you may effectively reduce the size of your estate by using them to fund a tax-advantaged college savings account.

 5. Use RMDs to pay for life insurance